AIG must face Pimco lawsuit over financial crisis losses

-Judge Thierry Patrick Colaw of Orange County Superior Court, in a decision dated Tuesday, rejected AIG's argument that Pimco, a unit of German insurer Allianz SE, waited too long to sue over the alleged deception.
+Judge Thierry Patrick Colaw of Orange County Superior Court, in a decision dated Tuesday, rejected AIG's argument that Pimco, a unit of German insurer Allianz SE (ALVG.DE), waited too long to sue over the alleged deception.

 But the judge said AIG can appeal immediately, noting that federal courts in comparable cases have reached differing conclusions over the proper time limit.

-Pimco is seeking to recoup losses allegedly suffered by more than 60 funds, including its flagship Pimco Total Return , over securities purchased between 2006 and 2008.
+Pimco is seeking to recoup losses allegedly suffered by more than 60 funds, including its flagship Pimco Total Return (PTTRX.O), over securities purchased between 2006 and 2008.

 Newport Beach, California-based Pimco sued AIG last year after opting out of a $970.5-million class-action settlement between the insurer and other investors.